wolfgangimig/joa/README.md

 The MIT license allows you to use JOA in any project, inclusive commercial products.
 I am looking forward to your comments and bug reports on the "Issues" section.
 Depending on your feedback, this work might become a real product with commercial support.

+Please go to the wiki pages, to get more information: [Tutorial](https://github.com/wolfgangimig/joa/wiki/Tutorial).

 Kind regards

 Wolfgang Imig